Grasshopper Component

 Back to topInstalling the component

-- Make sure you have Rhino 7 and the Grasshopper-Tekla link version 1.10 (or newer) installed.
+- Make sure you have Rhino 7 or 8 and the latest Grasshopper-Tekla link version installed.

 - Install the Grasshopper Component plugin from the tsep and restart Tekla Structures.